MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/developer/devenv-extension-example.md

 }
 ```
+> [!TIP]
+> Use the shortcuts `tcodunit` and `ttrigger` to create the basic structure for the codeunit and trigger.

 ## Upgrade Code
-When you upgrade an extension to a newer version, if any modifications to the existing data are required to support the upgrade, you must be write upgrade code in an upgrade codeunit.
-In this example, the following upgrade codeunit contains code that changes the Bronze reward level on customer records to Aluminum.
+When you upgrade an extension to a newer version, if any modifications to the existing data are required to support the upgrade, you must write upgrade code in an upgrade codeunit.
+In this example, the following upgrade codeunit contains code that changes the **Bronze** reward level on customer records to **Aluminum**.
 The upgrade codeunit will run when you run the Upgrade-NAVApp cmdlet.
-For more information about writing upgrade code, see [Upgrading Extension](devenv-upgrading-extensions.md).
+For more information about writing and running upgrade code, see [Upgrading Extension](devenv-upgrading-extensions.md).

+> [!IMPORTANT]
+> Remember to increase the `version` number of the extension in the app.json file.

 ```
 codeunit 50106 RewardsUpgradeCode
 {